The Leadership Council Biographies: Meet The Minds Shaping African Tech

 Managing Director, South Africa, Hewlett Packard Enterprise

-President (Pres) Ntuli is the Managing Director of Hewlett Packard Enterprise (HPE) South Africa, leading the company’s growth across Edge, Cloud, and AI offerings.
-Prior to this role, he served as Senior Director for HPE GreenLake Cloud Services in UKIMEA, where he drove as-a-Service transformation across the region and oversaw the service provider business.
+President (Pres) leads HPE’s growth within South Africa across Edge, Cloud and AI offerings.
+Previously he spent two years as Senior Director for HPE GreenLake Cloud Services in UKIMEA driving as-a-Service transformation across the region, and also oversaw the service provider business.

 Ravi Bhat